atproto-os/.github/profile/README.md

 ## Focus and Objectives

 * **Native Integration with the AT Protocol:**  To deliver a seamless and comprehensive user experience for interacting with applications and data distributed on the AT Protocol.
-Already, application windows are restored along with their metadata.
+Application are restores along with their data.
 * **Modular Web Desktop Environment:** To adopt a modular architecture inherited from Open Web Desktop, ensuring flexibility, customization, and extensibility.
 Of course, you can also create entirely new themes.

 #### Next Steps and Vision